MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Does your Javascript use any math to resize something in the DOM?
 * Did you use a library in a way that its author probably didn't anticipate?
 * Do you have any data that's nested one degree deeper than usual?
-* Did you override a Rails or Backbone.js method? (eg. parse or as_json)
+* Did you override a Rails or Backbone.js method? (eg. Model#parse or Model#as_json)
 * Do your ActiveRecord models run any custom SQL queries?
-* Did you make any trade-offs related to performance?
+* Did you make any trade-offs related to performance, eg. store information that's costly to compute?
+* Are you doing any caching?
 * Do you make AJAX requests to any unexpected routes?
+* Did you write a custom CompositeView class with a recursive #remove method?
+* Does your chess game make a recursive deep_up to validate moves without modifying the game state?
+* Do your chess pieces inherit from a Slideable and Steppable class?

 *Note: Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
 That's too wordy.
 Use the present tense in the third person (ie. your project itself).
 "Overrides Backbone's default Model#parse method to..."*